Chittenden County Transportation Authority: Transit center, buses and routes

 CCTA's transit center was located on Cherry Street in downtown Burlington.
 Most of the local routes operated from the portion of the terminal which occupies the south side of Cherry Street from Church Street to west of Saint Paul Street.
 All of the commuter and express routes (36, 46, 56, 76, 86, 96) were operated from Pearl Street in the vicinity of Saint Paul Street.
 As of May 2015, a replacement terminal was under construction on Saint Paul Street, between Pearl and Cherry Streets.
 The "Downtown Transit Center" was scheduled to be completed in 2016.
 The Downtown Transit Center opened October 13, 2016, in conjunction with the merger with the GMTA.

 Most of the fleet is made up of Gillig low-floor transit buses, although a number of older RTS transit buses remain in use, particularly on Burlington Neighborhood Special (school bus) routes.
 In recent years, MCI long-distance buses and various shuttle buses built on Ford F350 chassis have been purchased for intercity routes and transit service in outlying towns, respectively.

 Local routes

 Most local routes operated Monday through Saturday with 30-minute service patterns during the day, with most services leaving Cherry Street at :15 and :45 after the hour.
 Some busier routes have 15-minute service during rush hours.
-Rush hours are generally 6:30 to 9:00 AM and 3:00 to 6:30 PM weekdays.
+Rush hours are generally 6:30 to 9:00 a.m. and 3:00 to 6:30 p.m. weekdays.